"Can't start a union and say we represent you" - Andy Roddick delivers his verdict on Novak Djokovic's claim of fighting 'injustice' through PTPA

 Andy Roddick at the 2025 Laver Cup (Source: Getty)

-Earlier this year, the Novak Djokovic-led PTPA raised eyebrows after it sensationally announced a lawsuit against all the governing bodies of tennis citing lack of transparency and unfairness.
+Earlier this year, the Novak Djokovic-led PTPA raised eyebrows after it announced a lawsuit against the governing bodies of tennis, citing a lack of transparency and unfairness.

 Ad

-Andy Roddick, finding fault with how the lawsuit was presented, said on the 'Served' podcast:
+Andy Roddick found fault with how the lawsuit was presented.

-Interestingly, Djokovic himself admitted to not agreeing with certain aspects of the lawsuit.
+Interestingly, Djokovic himself admitted he did not agree with certain aspects of the lawsuit.

 How did Novak Djokovic meet Jelena Ristic?
 All about the most admired couples in tennis